fundacionctic/connector-building-blocks/README.md

 * To simplify the example, no authentication will be used.
 Nevertheless, it's worth noting that the connector will eventually support authentication via W3C Verifiable Credentials (VC) for real-world scenarios.

 > [!NOTE]
-> This example assumes that all tasks are executed on the same machine.
+> This example assumes that all commands are executed on the same machine.

-> [!TIP]
-> You can review the details of what is exactly executed by each task in the [Taskfile](Taskfile.yml).

 ### Configuration and Deployment